Gibs-E/bandit-overthewire-solutions/level15.md

-# Bandit Level 15 → Level 16
+# Bandit Level 15 ➔ Level 16

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored on the server.
+You must send the current password to **port 30001** on localhost **using SSL encryption**.

+---

 ## 🔐 Login:
 ```bash